-For both Modules 1 and 2, each comprises of three compulsory assignments.
-An average score of 50% is required over the three assignments and the total average will also count as 30% of the final grade.
-The assignments focus on the first three of the five domains of the syllabus and focus on understanding of the theory.
+Modules 1 and 2 are identical in structure.
+Each comprises of three compulsory assignments.
+An average score of 50% is required over the 3 assignments and this will also count as 30% of the final grade.
+They assess the first three of the five domains of the syllabus and focus on understanding of the theory.